200,000 Candidate Very Metal-poor Stars in Gaia DR3 XP Spectra: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We thank Xiaowei Ou and Anirudh Chiti for helpful discussions.
-A.P.J. acknowledges support from the U.S. National Science Foundation (NSF) grant AST 2206264.
+We thank Yang Huang, Xiaowei Ou and Anirudh Chiti for helpful discussions.
+Y.Y. and A.P.J. acknowledge support from the U.S. National Science Foundation (NSF) grant AST 2206264.
 G.L. acknowledges FAPESP (procs.
 2021/10429-0 and 2022/07301-5).
 This research benefited from the 2022 Gaia DR3 Chicago Sprint hosted by the Kavli Institute for Cosmological Physics.
+We acknowledge the University of Chicago’s Research Computing Center for their support of this work.

-This work has made use of data from the European Space Agency (ESA) mission Gaia (\url{https://www.cosmos.esa. int/gaia}), the Large Sky Area Multi-Object Fiber Spectroscopic Telescope and Apache Point Observatory Galactic Evolution Experiment.
+This work has made utilise of data from the European Space Agency (ESA) mission Gaia (\url{https://www.cosmos.esa. int/gaia}), the Large Sky Area Multi-Object Fiber Spectroscopic Telescope and Apache Point Observatory Galactic Evolution Experiment.
 Mission Gaia is processed by the Gaia Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/ dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the Gaia Multilateral Agreement.
 The Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST) is a National Major Scientific Project built by the Chinese Academy of Sciences.
 Funding for the project has been provided by the National Development and Reform Commission.
 LAMOST is operated and managed by the National Astronomical Observatories, Chinese Academy of Sciences.
 Apache Point Observatory Galactic Evolution Experiment (APOGEE) is one of the programs in the Sloan Digital Sky Survey \RNum{3}.
 Funding for the creation and distribution of the SDSS Archive has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Aeronautics and Space Administration, the National Science Foundation, the U.S. Department of Energy, the Japanese Monbukagakusho, and the Max Planck Society.
 The SDSS Web site is \url{http://www.sdss.org/}.
 The Participating Institutions are The University of Chicago, Fermilab, the Institute for Advanced Study, the Japan Participation Group, The Johns Hopkins University, the Max-Planck-Institute for Astronomy (MPIA), the Max-Planck-Institute for Astrophysics (MPA), New Mexico State University, Princeton University, the United States Naval Observatory, and the University of Washington.